IgorOffline/ProductsCRUD/README.md

 The Java we recommend is Amazon Corretto

+This project uses

+> Lombok

+so make sure annotation processing is enabled in your IDE

 We recommend Docker for the postgres install, the following command can be used

 > docker run --name pg-14-2 -p 5432:5432 -e POSTGRES_PASSWORD=s3cret -d postgres:14.2